cdeccio/cougarnet/README.md

    - `mac_addr` - the MAC address for the interface.
    - `ipv4_addrs` - a list of IPv4 addresses with which the interface has been configured.
 Please note that _typically_ an interface will just be configured with a single IP address.
-Thus, usually `ipv4addrs[0]` will work just fine.
+Thus, usually `ipv4_addrs[0]` will work just fine.
-   - `ipv4_prefix_len` - the length of the IPv4 prefix(es) on this interface.
+   - `ipv4_prefix_len` - the length of the IPv4 prefix associated with this
+     interface.
    - `ipv6_addrs` - a list of IPv6 addresses with which the interface has been configured.
 Please note that just as with IPv4, an interface will typically just be configured with a single IP address.
-Thus, usually `ipv6addrs[0]` will work just fine.
+Thus, usually `ipv6_addrs[0]` will work just fine.
    - `ipv6_addr_link_local` - the link-local IPv6 address with which the
      interface has been configured.
-   - `ipv6_prefix_len` - the length of the IPv6 prefix(es) on this interface.
+   - `ipv6_prefix_len` - the length of the IPv6 prefix associated with this
+     interface.
+   - `mtu` - the MTU of the link associated with the interface.
  - `hostname` - a `str` whose value is the [hostname](#hostnames) of the virtual host.
  - `comm_sock` - a socket (`socket.socket`) that is connected to the
    [communications socket](#communicating-with-the-calling-process) on which the calling `cougarnet` process is listening (i.e., for logging).
- - `get_first_interface()` - returns the name of one of the interfaces on the virtual host.
-This is useful when the device really has just one interface, to make it easily retrievable.
-Note that `first` is probably a misnomer.
+ - `get_interface()` - returns the name of one of the interfaces on the virtual host.
+This can only be used when the device has just one interface.
+It is intended to facilitate easy retrieval of the interface.
  - `send_frame(frame, intf)` - send frame (type `bytes`) out on the interface designated by name `intf`, a `str`.
 Generally calling this method is preferred over calling `sendto()` on a socket  directly.